sdk03/mcp-news/README.md

 3. Example queries:
    - "Get me the latest headline from Khaleej Times"
    - "Show me all headlines from Khaleej Times"
-   - "Get the content of this article: [URL]"
+   - "Get the content of this article: <article_name>"

 ## Project Structure